detrohutt/babel-plugin-import-graphql/README.md

 Also make sure that your task runner is watching for changes in the _imported file_ as well.
 You can see it working [here](https://github.com/Quadric/perfect-graphql-starter/blob/master/nodemon.json).

-## Motivate
+## Credits
-If you like this project just give it a star :) I like stars.
+This package is a modified version of [babel-plugin-inline-import](https://www.npmjs.com/package/babel-plugin-inline-import)